Murder of Chen Shijun

-The murder of Chen Shijun (Chinese: 陈施君謀殺案), officially called "June 14 Foreign-Related Criminal Case" (Chinese: 6·14涉外刑事案件) is an intentional homicide case in Ningbo, China.
+The murder of Chen Shijun (Chinese: 陈施君遇害案), officially called "June 14 Foreign-Related Criminal Case" (Chinese: “6·14”涉外刑事案件) is an intentional homicide case in Ningbo, China.

 On the night of June 14, 2021, Chen Shijun, a 23-year-old female college student from the same university, was raped and stabbed to death in a grove of trees alongside the Shiji Avenue, Yinzhou District, Ningbo.
 In the early hours of June 15, police arrested a suspect Shadeed Abdulmateen, an American citizen who was an English teacher at the Ningbo University of Technology who told the police that the reason for the killing was due to a "relationship dispute" with him and the victim.

 The case has stirred up a wave of anti-foreigner sentiments in China and has triggered a lot of discussions on Chinese social media about the issue of "super-national treatment" – e.g. granting leniency in sentencing to crimes committed by foreigners.

 On August 20, the Ningbo People's Procuratorate filed an indictment against the perpetrator to the Ningbo Intermediate People's Court for the crime of intentional homicide.
 On 21 April 2022, Abdulmateen was found guilty of murder and sentenced to death.